Shopify Theme Detector

 Enter a Shopify store URL

 Paste a public storefront URL.
-Examples work immediately so you can see the report format before running your own check.
+The Shopify theme detector examples work immediately so you can see the report format before running your own check.

 02